Learnware-LAMDA/Learnware/docs/start/exp.rst

 Our experiments comprises two components:

-* ``test_unlabeled`` is designed to evaluate performance when users possess only testing data, searching and reusing learnware available in the market.
+* ``unlabeled_text_example`` is designed to evaluate performance when users possess only testing data, searching and reusing learnware available in the market.
-* ``test_labeled`` aims to assess performance when users have both testing and limited training data, searching and reusing learnware directly from the market instead of training a model from scratch.
+* ``labeled_text_example`` aims to assess performance when users have both testing and limited training data, searching and reusing learnware directly from the market instead of training a model from scratch.
 This helps determine the amount of training data saved for the user.

 Results
 ----------------

-* ``test_unlabeled``:
+* ``unlabeled_text_example``:

 The accuracy of search and reuse is presented in the table below: